lpkyrius/audio-transcription/README.md

 ## Usage

-1. In the project directory, create a folder audios
-2. Place your .m4a audio file inside audios folder
+1. Place your .m4a audio file inside audios folder
-3. Rename your file to original.m4a
+2. Rename your file to original.m4a
-4. Run the transcription script:
+3. Run the transcription script:
 `python transcript-audio.py`
 4. Check the console output for the transcribed text.

+_There is an audio example inside audios folder._

 ## Troubleshooting

-•	FileNotFoundError: [Errno 2] No such file or directory: ‘ffprobe’:
+1. FileNotFoundError: [Errno 2] No such file or directory: ‘ffprobe’:
     Ensure that ffmpeg and ffprobe are installed and correctly added to your system’s PATH.
-	•	speech_recognition.exceptions.UnknownValueError:
+2. speech_recognition.exceptions.UnknownValueError:
     This error indicates that the API could not understand the audio.
 Ensure the audio is clear and free of significant background noise.

 ## Contributing